rust-lang/const-eval/promotion.md

 [warn-rfc]: https://github.com/rust-lang/rfcs/blob/master/text/1229-compile-time-asserts.md

-### Lifetime extension in `const` and `static`
+### Promotion contexts in `const` and `static`

 We defined above that promotion guarantees that code in a non-const context will be executed at compile-time.
-However, lifetime extension is useful *inside* `const`s and `static`s as well (unlike the other promotion contexts).
+However, lifetime extension and non-`Copy` array initialziation are useful features *inside* `const`s and `static`s as well.
+Strictly speaking, the transformation used to enable these features inside a const-context is not promotion; no `promoted`s are created in the MIR.
-Strictly speaking, lifetime extension in a const-context is not promotion; it does not create `promoted`s in the MIR.
-However the same rules for promotability apply inside a const-context as outside.
+However the same rules for promotability are used with one modification:

-All contexts are treated as explicit ones when determining promotability within a `const` or `static` initializer because the user has requested that their code run at compile-time anyway.
+Because the user has already requested that this code run at compile time, all contexts are treated as explicit.

 ## Promotability